n3ural-h4x/Flash-Attention-v1-v2-triton-T4/README.md

 **Note**: This implementation was tested on Tesla T4 GPU.
 Performance may vary on different GPU architectures.
+But all the kernels perform outstandigly the best as compared to SDPA.

 ## Usage